 Luke Combs brings young cancer survivor on stage to sing ‘Fast Car’

-(Circle) - Luke Combs made a little boy’s dreams come true by inviting him on stage to sing “Fast Car.”
+HUNTSVILLE, Ala.
+(TENNESSEE VALLEY LIVING) - Country singer, Luke Combs, made a young boy’s dream come true by bringing him on stage to sing “Fast Car.”

-Eight-year-old Cooper Massengil, who recently beat cancer, has a deep admiration for Combs’ music, and meeting his favorite singer was at the top of his wish list.
+Eight-year-old Cooper Massengil, who just recently beat his battle with cancer, has a deep admiration and love for Combs’ music.
+Meeting his favorite artist meant the world to him.

-When hearing about Cooper and his goal, Combs warmly welcomed him on stage during his performance in Foxborough, Massachusetts, on Saturday, July 22, CBS Boston reported.

-Diagnosed with leukemia at 3 years old, Cooper has been courageously battling the illness, going through numerous surgeries throughout his journey.
+Cooper was diagnosed with leukemia at just 3 years old.
+He faced the illness with bravery and underwent numerous surgeries throughout his journey.

 “It was a lot.
 To watch your child go through what he had to go through was unbelievable,” Cooper’s mother Melissa Massengill told CBS Boston.